Singapore

 S Pass eligibility

-Impact date: 1 September 2025 The minimum qualifying salaries for S Pass holders has increased – rising to at least $3,300 for most sectors (except financial services) and $3,800 for the financial sector, with higher thresholds for older applicants.
+Impact date: 1 September 2025 With effect from 1 September 2025, the minimum qualifying salary for S Pass holders is at least S $3,300 for most sectors (except financial services) and S $3,800 for the financial sector, with higher thresholds for older applicants.
 These adjustments align S Pass salaries with the top third of local Associate Professionals and Technicians.
-Additionally, the S Pass Basic/Tier 1 levy increased from $550 to $650, while the Tier 2 levy remains unchanged.
+Additionally, the S Pass Basic/Tier 1 levy rate is at S $650 per month, while the Tier 2 levy remains unchanged.

 Employer implications/action needed Employers should review their hiring plans to account for these higher salary and levy costs.